Mitgliederverwaltung am Laptop

 Strategy for member acquisition and club growth

-Finding new club members depends very much on how you present yourself as a club, what goals you pursue and whether you can inspire people to make a “volunteer” contribution in an area.
+Getting new club members depends very much on how you present yourself as a club, what goals you pursue and whether you can inspire people to make a “volunteer” contribution in an area.
 This article focuses on the members and their tasks and that is also where they should be in a club.

 Handschütteln